 Similarly, we can write the expression for the linear velocity for n different particles comprising the system.
 From the expression, we can say that for particles lying on the axis, the tangential velocity is zero as the radius is zero.
 Also, the angular velocity ω is a vector quantity which is constant for all the particles comprising the motion.

-Stay tuned with Byju’s to learn more about the angular velocity and its relation with linear velocity, vector notation and much more.
+Stay tuned with Byju’s to learn more about the relation between linear and angular velocity, vector notation and much more.